stanislavsabev/proj_setup/README.md

-# proj_setup
+# Project setups

-Setup files and directories for various project types These are IDE and environment setups, and should not be packaged with the project source.
+Files and directories for environment and IDE setup for various project and language types.

+These shouldn't be packaged with project's source, but are useful as starting point.

-List of project setups:
+## List of project setups:

+- cpp_sql_gcc_windows_proj

 - python_starter